Amore Italian Restaurant Review

 I love to cook, write, and eat.
 And I really love to share this information with the world.
 I started www.thefoodcops.com when I realized the amount of misinformation out there in regard to cooking and food.
 So I decided to start gathering up everything I could, from recipes to cooking tips to restaurant reviews, to create a resource that people would actually use and enjoy.
 I think it's important to be passionate about food and enjoy cooking it and eating it.
 This is my way of sharing all that knowledge with you.

-Sheldon decided to make matters right — in part because he cares for both Penny and Leonard; however, he is basically aggravated by the disruption — he purchases a pint of ice cream and visits Penny.
+Sheldon decides to make matters right — partly because he cares for Penny and Leonard; however, he is aggravated by the disruption — he purchases a pint of ice cream and visits Penny.
+“This is for you,” he says.
+“I’ve been familiarizing myself with lady emotional crises by reading the comic strip ‘Cathy.’
+When disappointed, she says ‘Ack!’ and eats ice cream.”

 recipes inside the divorce